 To date, adaptation action often implemented in silo manner by each level of government, so that the adaptation actions are not synchronized.
-At national level, the project is aiming to foster a stronger vertical coordination and collaboration between national and local government in climate adaptation context to make the local adaptation action synchronized with adaptation plan at the higher level of government.
+At national level, the project is aiming to foster a stronger vertical coordination and collaboration between national and local climate government in adaptation context to make the adaptation synchronized with adaptation plan at the higher level of government.
 This objective is in sync with the line of work of the national platform that always thriving to foster bottom-up planning process in climate change context; connecting local experience with policy at different level of government.